DanielGant/TricomBowling.CoreVS2017/README.md

-# TricomBowling.CoreVS2017
+# American Ten-Pin Bowling

-American Ten-Pin Bowling
+This program is a console app about the American Ten-Pin Bowling game.